allexradu/Google_Bot/README.md

 If you want to turn the bot into an executable (.exe) file then type the command bellow:

-rpyinstalle --onefile [the init file]
+rpyinstaller --onefile [the init file]

 Replace [] with the actual file name.